googlearchive/seed-element/README.md

 We've put together a [guide to seed-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.

+## Dependencies

+Element dependencies are managed via [Bower](http://bower.io/).
+You can install that via:

+    npm install -g bower

+Then, go ahead and download the element's dependencies:

+    bower install

 ## Playing With Your Element

 If you wish to work on your element in isolation, we recommend that you use